saa-ts-dacs/dacs/part_I/chapter_1.md

 *   A preliminary collection inventory or register (regardless of whether presented in print or encoded in EAD or another encoding scheme)
 *   A full collection inventory or register (regardless of whether presented in print or encoded in EAD or another encoding scheme)
 *   Multiple linked MARC 21 records
-*   A database record in a repository’s collections management database that describes archival materials at more than one level
+*   A database record in a repository's collections management database that describes archival materials at more than one level

 Multilevel descriptions can describe archival materials beginning at any level (e.g., collection level, series level) and must include at least one sublevel.
 Typical multilevel descriptions begin with large accumulations commonly referred to by archivists as collections, record groups, fonds, or record series.
 ISAD(G) envisions a descriptive framework that recognizes four levels: fonds, series, file, and item; however, DACS elements can be used to describe materials arranged according to this or any other scheme of articulating levels of arrangement of archival materials.